alexaraujosa/psycage/README.md

 6. It should output `All heap blocks were freed -- no leaks are possible`
 7. Run the command in gdb: `monitor v.kill`
 8. Exit gdb.

+# Notice
+If you feel offended by any of these comments, feel free to fuck off elsewhere, preferably Twitter.

+*For legal reasons, all offensive statements are a joke and should not be treated outside of the context of such.*